 Mobile Health Clinic

-With six regular stops on the Peninsula each week, the Montage Health mobile Health Clinic serves the homeless and those who have limited access to healthcare or an inability to pay by going to where they live or where they seek other services.
+With one regular stop (reduced due to COVID-19) on the Peninsula each week, the Montage Health mobile Health Clinic serves the homeless and those who have limited access to healthcare or an inability to pay by going to where they live or where they seek other services.

 Multi-disciplinary Outreach Team